 Once a circuit has been constructed, its performance must be verified and, if necessary, debugged.
 This is often done with the help of fluorescent reporters.
-The most famous of these is GFP, which was isolated from the jellyfish Aequorea victoria in 1978 by Shimomura [?].
-Further work by Chalfie, Tsujii and others in the 1990s enabled the use of GFP in E. coli as a fluorescent reporter by inserting it into an appropriate point in an artificial circuit.
+The most famous of these is GFP, which was isolated from the jellyfish Aequorea victoria in 1978 by Shimomura [88].
+Further work by Chalfie and others in the 1990s enabled the use of GFP in E. coli as a fluorescent reporter by inserting it into an appropriate point in an artificial circuit [17].
 By using spectrofluorometry, fluorescent microscopy or flow cytometry, it is possible to measure the amount of fluorescence in individual cells or collections of cells and characterize the performance of a circuit in the presence of inducers or other factors.

-Two early examples of the application of these technologies were the repressilator [23] and a synthetic genetic switch [].
+Two early examples of the application of these technologies were the repressilator [27] and a synthetic genetic switch [31].

 The repressilator is a synthetic circuit in which three proteins each repress another in a cycle.
-This is shown schematically in Figure 1.22a, where the three proteins are TetR, $\lambda$ cI and LacI.
-The basic idea of the repressilator is that if TetR is present, then it represses the production of $\lambda$ cI.
-If $\lambda$ cI is absent, then LacI is produced (at the unregulated transcription rate), which in turn represses TetR.
-Once TetR is repressed, then $\lambda$ cI is no longer repressed, and so on.
-If the dynamics of the circuit are designed properly, the resulting protein concentrations will oscillate, as shown in Figure 1.22b.
+This is shown schematically in Figure 1.26a, where the three proteins are TetR, λ cI and LacI.
+The basic idea of the repressilator is that if TetR is present, then it represses the production of λ cI.
+If λ cI is absent, then LacI is produced (at the unregulated transcription rate), which in turn represses TetR.
+Once TetR is repressed, then λ cI is no longer repressed, and so on.
+If the dynamics of the circuit are designed properly, the resulting protein concentrations will oscillate,

-Figure 1.22: The repressilator genetic regulatory network. (a) A schematic diagram of the repressilator, showing the layout of the genes in the plasmid that holds the circuit as well as the circuit diagram (center). (b) A simulation of a simple model for the repressilator, showing the oscillation of the individual protein concentrations.
+Figure 1.26: The repressilator genetic regulatory network. (a) A schematic diagram of the repressilator, showing the layout of the genes in the plasmid that holds the circuit as well as the circuit diagram (center).
+The flat headed arrow between the protein names represents repression. (b) A simulation of a simple model for the repressilator, showing the oscillation of the individual protein concentrations.
 (Figure courtesy M. Elowitz.)